adednile/flea-market/README.md

+This is the final working branch with all source code and features implemented.
 Open the client folder in the terminal and run the following commands before starting the app: npm install npm install react-dropzone